-- 1. Clean the mounting area with a quality glass cleaner or alcohol to remove any dirt or residue. - 2.
-Plug the receiver/antenna cable into the receiver/antenna. - 3.
-Mount the receiver/antenna using the supplied double-sided tape. - Route the receiver/antenna cable to the control module and plug it into the four-pin antenna connector.
+- 3. Mount the receiver/antenna using the supplied double-sided tape. - 4.
+Route the receiver/antenna cable to the control module and plug it into the four-pin antenna connector.

 IMPORTANT!
 To achieve the best possible range, DO NOT leave the antenna cable bundled under the dash.
 Always extend the cable full length during installation, regardless of the antenna mounting location.